michael-allen-personal/nvim/README.md

 See this thread about haskell lint: https://www.reddit.com/r/haskell/comments/17m6ord/thoughts_on_eta_reduction/

 For obsidian, see if there is a good way to quickly import a template into a file in nvim

+Look into how I could use the surround plugin to do bold/italics surround in .md files